Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 That’s incentive.

 Try using unfamiliar or unusual words in your headlines to spark even more interest.
-For instance, I might change up the wording a bit to look like this:
+For instance, we might change up the wording a bit to look like this:

 Use a Powerful and Engaging Headline on Your Lead Capture Pages 3

 It has a little more personality, which might improve conversions.
-If I had these two signup forms, I’d A/B test them to see which worked better with my audience.
+If we had these two signup forms, we’d A/B test them to see which worked better with our audience.

 Optimize Your Lead Capture Form to Increase Conversions